 Sarah Peacock Partner

 Sarah has practised exclusively in the field of employment law since 2000 and specialises in all aspects, including health and safety, offering comprehensive and pragmatic commercial advice.
+Sarah is a supervisor of Employment Tribunal work amongst other matters.

 Main areas of practice